thijoubert/chulapa/collections/_posts/2021-08-31-InformationBarriers-SharePoint.md

 ---
 title: "Information Barriers: What impacts and user experience for SharePoint?"
 subtitle:
-excerpt: Although the primary use of Information Barriers is for communication in Teams, it is possible to extend the coverage to OneDrive and SharePoint Online.
+excerpt: Although the primary use of Information Barriers is for communication in Teams, it is possible to extend the coverage to SharePoint Online.
+The applied segments depend on the context.

 tags:
   - Microsoft 365